May 1 - October 31, 2026

 The Wright Museum would like to thank 1st Lt.
 Lonnie Schorer, CAP NH Wing, Hawk Squadron (Laconia) and Lt.
 Col. Keith Raymond, CAP Northeast Region Historian for their help creating this exhibit.

-A WWII-era poster for the Civil Air Patrol
+A WWII-era poster for Civil Air Patrol

 2025 Festival of Trees